EttusResearch/uhd/host/docs/usrp2.rst

 ------------------------------------------------------------------------
 Alternative stream destination
 ------------------------------------------------------------------------
-It is possible to program the USRP to send RX packets to an alternative IP/UDP destination.
+It is possible to program the USRP device to send RX packets to an alternative IP/UDP destination.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set the subnet and gateway